pavlenkomary/HEDGy/environment/prep/about.md

 Original versions of the algorytms.
+Parts of code correspond to original contributions.